Wagering Guide

 Dark bay or brown: Brown coat with areas of tan and black points.

-Dark day: Day at a racetrack when there is no racing.
+Dark day: A day at the racetrack when there is no racing.

 Derby: A stakes race for 3-year-olds.